See how Subito increased conversion rates by 37% with promo codes

 Share it on LinkedIn

-If you’re busy you can take a look at my top 8 pieces of advice to make your loyalty solutions land better with your audience:
+If you’re busy you can take a look at my top 10 ways to make your loyalty solutions land better with your audience:

 1. Gamify your loyalty program via adding tiers, levels and challenges.